shuang-jie/ZI-MLN/README.md

-# Bayesian Modeling of Interaction between Features in Sparse Multivariate Count Data with Application toMicrobiome Study
+# Zero Inflated Multivariate rounded Log Normal Model

 ZI-MLN (Zero Inflated Multivariate rounded Log Normal Model) is a Bayesian model for the analysis of next-generation sequencing microbiome abundance data.
 It models interaction between microbial features in a community directly using observed count data, in the presence of covariates and excess zeros.

-For more information, read the paper: ... (link)
+For more information, read the paper: Bayesian Modeling of Interaction between Features in Sparse Multivariate Count Data with Application to Microbiome Study (to appear in AOAS)

 ## Installation